-Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS environment.
-In all such cases, persons reporting externally to the competent authorities and, where relevant, to bodies, offices or agencies of the Union shall be protected.
-Moreover, protection is also to be granted in cases where Union legislation allows for the reporting person to report directly to the competent national authorities or bodies, offices or agencies of the Union, for example in the context of fraud against the Union budget, prevention and detection of money laundering and terrorist financing or in the area of financial services. persons reporting externally to the competent authorities and, where relevant, to bodies, offices or agencies of the Union shall be protected.
-Moreover, protection is also to be granted in cases where Union legislation allows for the reporting person to report directly to the competent national authorities or bodies, offices or agencies of the Union, for example in the context of fraud against the Union budget, prevention and detection of money laundering and terrorist financing or in the area of financial services. protected.
-Moreover, protection is also to be granted in cases where Union legislation allows for the reporting person to report directly to the competent national authorities or bodies, offices or agencies of the Union, for example in the context of fraud against the Union budget, prevention and detection of money laundering and terrorist financing or in the area of financial services. protected.
-Moreover, protection is also to be granted in cases where Union legislation allows for the reporting person to report directly to the competent national authorities or bodies, offices or agencies of the Union, for example in the context of fraud against the Union budget, prevention and detection of money laundering and terrorist financing or in the area of financial services.
-116 (64) Persons making a public disclosure directly should also qualify for protection in cases where a breach remains unaddressed (for example, it was not properly assessed or investigated or no remedial action was taken) despite having been reported (64) Persons making a public disclosure directly should also qualify for protection in cases where a breach remains unaddressed (for example, it was not properly assessed or investigated or no remedial action was taken) despite having been reported internally and/or or externally (64) Persons making a public disclosure directly should also qualify for protection in cases where, despite the internal and/or external report made, the a breach remains unaddressed for example, it was not properly assessed or investigated or no remedial action was taken) despite having been reported internally and/or externally (64) Persons making a public disclosure directly should also qualify for protection in cases where, despite the internal and/or external report made, the a breach remains unaddressed (for example, it was not properly assessed or investigated or no remedial action was taken) despite having been reported internally and/or externally
+Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS or bodies, offices or agencies of the Union, for example in the context of fraud against the Union budget, prevention and detection of money laundering and terrorist financing or in the area of financial services. agencies of the Union, for example in the context of fraud against the Union budget, prevention and detection of money laundering and terrorist financing or in the area of financial services. laundering and terrorist financing or in the area of financial services.
+116 (64) Persons making a public disclosure directly should also qualify for protection in cases where a breach remains unaddressed (for example, it was not properly assessed or investigated or no remedial action was taken) despite having been reported internally and/or externally following a tiered use of available channels; or in cases where reporting persons have valid reasons to believe that there is collusion between the perpetrator of the breach and the competent authority is reasonably suspected, that evidence may be concealed or destroyed, or that the effectiveness of investigative actions by competent authorities (64) Persons making a public disclosure directly should also qualify for protection in cases where a breach remains unaddressed (for example, it was not properly assessed or investigated or no remedial action was taken) despite having been reported internally and/or or externally following a tiered use of available channels;or in both forms; or in cases where reporting persons have valid reasons reasonable grounds to believe that there is collusion between the perpetrator of the breach and the competent authority is reasonably suspected, or that relevant external authorities have directly or indirectly participated in the alleged (64) Persons making a public disclosure directly should also qualify for protection in cases where, despite the internal and/or external report made, the a breach remains unaddressed (for example, it was not properly assessed or investigated or no remedial action was taken) despite having been reported internally and/or externally following a tiered use of available channels; or in cases where reporting persons, for instance in cases where such persons have valid reasons to believe that the breach was not (appropriately) assessed or investigated or no appropriate remedial action was taken.
+The appropriateness of the follow-up should be assessed according to objective criteria, linked to the obligation of the competent authorities to assess the